Individual Therapy

 • Second step: Schedule our first session

-If we decide to move forward, I will send you a consent form and then you or I will book a 50-minute virtual first appointment, which will allow us to dive deeper into the areas and topics you would like support around.
+If we decide to move forward, I will send you a consent form and then you or I will book a 50-minute or 65-minute virtual first appointment, which will allow us to dive deeper into the areas and topics you would like support around.

 • Third step: Make a Care Plan